cce21/Deep-Learning-Arxiv-Paper-Recommender/README.md

 where the model was given one of the sentences from the pair and predicted which sentence was the pairing given a random sample of sentences.
-Similar to the other mod- els, the preprocessed abstracts Ire used as the input to the model and the output is sentence embeddings, which are used to create a cosine similarity matrix that can generate recommendations.
+Similar to the other mod- els, the preprocessed abstracts are used as the input to the model and the output is sentence embeddings, which are used to create a cosine similarity matrix that can generate recommendations.